 We offer a top-50 national liberal arts institution, a rich football tradition, a program that is aggressively establishing itself as a premier small college football team, and the opportunity to play in seven different states.
 It is our hope that you will make Centre your alma mater.”

 Married for more than 30 years, Frye and his wife Cindy live in Danville and have two children.
-Frye’s daughter Courtney, a 2008 Centre graduate, is married to Matt Murray, and has a son, Lincoln.
+Frye’s daughter Courtney, a 2008 Centre graduate, is married to Matt Murray, and has a son, Lincoln, and a daughter, Eden.
 Frye’s son Nathan played football at Centre and graduated in 2011.